in: Public Relations - How To Pitch These TV Programs

 Don't Forget That Producers Don't Like Saying "No"

 Producers understand how valuable a television appearance can be to someone trying to make it.
 That said, please don’t beg or cry (as many people have actually done) as it does not make things any easier.

-Knowing how to pitch the media is a major step to securing press for your brand.
-At Tin Shingle, we empower small businesses, experts and young and established brands to make this happen through our unique DIY PR Membership Program.
-Once you unlock membership, you can have instant access to Media Contacts at major magazines, Editorial Calendars, an All-Access pass to all of our Online Classes a connection to a trusted community of other businesses who are going through what you are experiencing as you grow your brand.
+Tin Shingle designed a membership program for business owners, artists and makers that teaches the best ways of pitching the media, and provides contacts to people at different media outlets through our unique DIY PR Membership Program.
+Once you unlock membership, you can have instant access Editorial Calendars, an All-Access pass to all of our Online Classes a connection to a trusted community of other businesses who are going through what you are experiencing as you grow your brand.

 Tin Shingle's free newsletter gives you marketing ideas in social networking, SEO and PR, sign up for it here!